sidward14/gan-lab/README.md

   learner.train( train_dl, valid_dl, z_valid_dl )   # train for config.num_main_iters iterations
   learner.config.num_main_iters = 300000            # this is one example of changing your instantiated learner's configurations learner.train( train_dl, valid_dl, z_valid_dl )   # train for another 300000 iterations

+  # save your trained model:
+  learner.save_model( 'path/to/models/stylegan_model.tar' )

+  # later on, you can load this saved model by instantiating the same learner and then running load_model:
+  # learner = StyleGANLearner( config )
+  # learner.load_model( 'path/to/models/stylegan_model.tar' )
   ```

 __Some Advantages of Jupyter Notebook (there are many more than this)__:
 + You have the flexibility to think about what to do with your trained model after its trained rather than all at once, such as:
-  + whether you want to save/load your trained model/learner
+  + whether you want to save/load your trained model
   + what learner.config parameters you want to change before training again
 + You can always stop the kernel during training, do something else, and then resume again and it will work